notsapinho/powercord-together/README.md

 ---

-**⚠️ This games are in discord since 2020, this plugin just activates them without using discord experiments.
+**⚠️ These games are in discord since 2020.
+This plugin makes them usable without the use of Discord experiments.
 Enjoy!**

-A plugin that makes easy to watch youtube, play poker and many others games together on discord!
+A plugin that makes it easy to watch YouTube, play Poker and many others games together on Discord!

 <img src="https://i.imgur.com/s5y2pEY.gif" align="center" alt="">